Should Christians celebrate Halloween?

 Halloween began with a pagan and demonic ritual for Samhain, a Gaelic diety.
 It also represents the end of the harvest season and the “darker half” of the year.
 It was “Christianized” as All Saints Day by Pope Gregory IV.
 The Church of England renamed it “All Hallows Eve.”

 The color orange is associated with the fall season when leaves wilt and die, while the pumpkin is related to the Ochun goddess.
 Warlocks worldwide celebrate this night by conjuring satanic attacks and curses to the community they are assigned to recruit souls, says John Ramirez.

 2. Opening the door for demons

 According to tradition, Oshun is a type of Jezebel in the Santeria religion who loves casting romantic spells.
 To ask for fertility, one must offer pumpkins and light candles.

 Another legend is that of the goddess Ochun, a Calabaza (pumpkin) she took care of.
 But it stole gold coins from her husband, Orunmila.
 Angry, she sliced Calabaza, and the stolen coins came out.

 “Satan loves Christians who celebrate Halloween because it brings a four to five-generation curse into that family,” says John Ramirez.
 When the door opens, demons can enter, and the curse is attached to family members.

 It was the end of the harvest season when ancient Celtics celebrated Samhain (the origin of Halloween).
 Harvest season is celebrated in many American churches.

 Although the vegetable is not demonic, the use of pumpkin symbolizes this pagan tradition.
-The roots of Halloween are the Samhain ritual, which is a pagan festival for the harvest.
+The roots of Halloween are the Samhain ritual, which is a pagan festival for the autumn harvest.